bmcorser/_bmcorser.github.io/blog/2015/11/21/fun-with-permutations.rst

 That just means 2 maps to 7 maps to 5 and then back to 2.
 Everything else just maps to itself.
 With the above notation, we can clearly see that the *orbit* has a length of three, interesting that we got 2 to map back to itself at the third power.
 Let’s write out :maths:`\beta` in the same way:

 .. maths::

     $ \beta = (1 \ 2 \ 3 \ 4 \ 5 \ 6 \ 7 \ 8 \ 9) $

-It has a longer orbit of length nine, so let’s see what happens when we raise it to the ninth power.
+It has a longer orbit of length nine, so (following from what we discovered above) let’s see what happens when we raise it to the ninth power.
 This is going to get ugly!

 .. maths::